Overview

 - Open the AuralSync app and connect to your unit.

-- Tap each group name to rename it (optional).
+- Tap each group name to rename it (optional, up to 10 characters).

 - Set each group's mode: Standalone or Relative to [Group X].